Lord's Day

 In Christianity, the Lord's Day refers to Sunday, the traditional day of communal worship.
 It is the first day of the week in the Hebrew calendar and traditional Christian calendars.
 It is observed by most Christians as the weekly memorial of the resurrection of Jesus Christ, who is said to have been raised from the dead early on the first day of the week.
-The phrase appears only once in of the New Testament.
+The phrase appears only once in Revelation of the New Testament.

-According to Beckwith, Christians held corporate worship on Sunday in the 1st century (First Apology, chapter 67).
+According to church historian Roger T. Beckwith, Christians held corporate worship on Sunday in the 1st century (First Apology, chapter 67).
 On 3 March 321, Constantine the Great legislated rest on the pagan holiday Sunday (dies Solis).
 Before the Early Middle Ages, the Lord's Day became associated with Sabbatarian (rest) practices legislated by Church Councils.
-Christian denominations such as the Reformed Churches, Methodist Churches, and Baptist Churches regard Sunday as the Christian Sabbath, a practice known as first-day Sabbatarianism.
-First-day Sabbatarian (Sunday Sabbatarian) practices include attending morning and evening church services on Sundays, receiving catechesis in Sunday School on the Lord's Day, taking the Lord's Day off from servile labour, not eating at restaurants on Sundays, not Sunday shopping, not using public transportation on the Lord's Day, not participating in sporting events that are held on Sundays, as well as not viewing television and the internet on Sundays; Christians who are Sunday Sabbatarians often engage in works of mercy on the Lord's Day, such as evangelism, as well as visiting prisoners at jails and the sick at hospitals and nursing homes.
-A Sunday custom present in many Christian countries is the "hearing" (abhören) of children at dinnertime, in which the parents listen while the children recall what their pastor preached about in the Sunday sermon; if any corrections are needed, the parents instruct them.
+Christian denominations such as the Presbyterian, Congregationalist, Baptist, and Methodist traditions regard Sunday as the Christian Sabbath, a practice known as first-day Sabbatarianism (or Sunday Sabbatarianism).
+Sunday Sabbatarian practices include attending morning and evening church services, receiving catechesis in Sunday School (often referred to as Sabbath school), not doing servile labour, not participating in sporting events that are held on Sundays, not shopping, not eating at restaurants, not using public transportation, as well as not viewing television and using the internet.
+Christians who are first-day Sabbatarians often engage in works of mercy on the Lord's Day, such as evangelism, visiting prisoners at jails and the sick at hospitals, and nursing homes.
+A Lord's Day custom present in many Christian countries is the "hearing" (abhören) of children at dinnertime, in which the parents listen their children recall about what was preached in the Sunday Sermon; if any corrections are needed, the parents instruct them.

 Biblical use

-The phrase "the Lord's day" appears only one time in the New Testament, in which was written near the end of the first century.
+The phrase "the Lord's Day" appears only one time in the New Testament, in which was written near the end of the first century.
 It is the English translation of the Koine Greek Kyriake hemera.
 The adjective kyriake ("Lord's") often elided its noun, as in the neuter kyriakon for "Lord's [assembly]", the predecessor of the word "church"; the noun was to be supplied by context.